Massachusetts Avenue (Washington, D.C.): Notable institutions

+Multiple embassies and residences are located on Massachusetts Avenue, leading to the naming of a section of Massachusetts Avenue as Embassy Row.
+Several of these embassies are listed on the National Register of Historic Places.

 History

+19th century

 The track of the avenue was not paved until the administration of Alexander Robey Shepherd in the early 1870s.
-It was extended beyond Boundary Road (now Florida Avenue) in the 1880s, and beyond Rock Creek up to Wisconsin Avenue after 1900.
-The District Commissioners approved extending it to the District line in 1906, although at the time they thought it would really only be used up to its intersection with Nebraska Avenue with the exception of pleasure drives.
-Residential development along Massachusetts Avenue accelerated in the 1870s, mostly around the circles located west of 9th Street NW.
+It was extended beyond Boundary Road, now Florida Avenue, in the 1880s, and beyond Rock Creek to Wisconsin Avenue after 1900.
+In 1906, the District Commissioners approved extending it to the District line, although at the time they thought it would really only be used up to its intersection with Nebraska Avenue with the exception of pleasure drives.

+In the 1870s, residential development accelerated on Massachusetts Avenue, mostly around the circles located west of 9th Street NW.
 These brick and brownstone structures reflected the Queen Anne and Richardsonian Romanesque styles in vogue at the time.
-Later, luxurious Georgian Revival and Beaux-Arts mansions inhabited by wealthy and influential Washingtonians sprouted along the boulevard.
+Luxurious Georgian Revival and Beaux-Arts mansions on Massachusetts Avenuewere late inhabited by wealthy and influential Washingtonians.
 The section between Sheridan Circle and Scott Circle became known as "Millionaires' Row".

+20th century

 The Great Depression forced many to relinquish their homes on Millionaires' Row.
 After World War II, Massachusetts Avenue was seen as less fashionable than newer areas such as upper 16th Street.
 Many residences were sold and demolished to make way for office buildings, particularly around Dupont Circle and to its east.
 Many others, however, survived as embassies and society houses; the former Millionaires' Row is today well known as Embassy Row.

-Several overlapping historic district have been created to preserve the character of the remaining neighborhoods.
-The Massachusetts Avenue Historic District encompasses all buildings which front the road between 17th Street and Observatory Circle NW.
+Several overlapping historic districts have been created to preserve the character of the remaining neighborhoods.
+The Massachusetts Avenue Historic District encompasses the buildings between 17th Street and Observatory Circle on Massachusetts Avenue NW.